 Course Website: http://learn.bu.edu The website has been established for the course as a whole.
-It contains separate content areas for each instructor's use to post information or requirements for their sections.
+It contains separate content areas for instructors to post information or requirements for their sections.
 In case of differences between the instructor's requirements and the course-wide requirements, the instructor's requirements prevail.